skip to content

 Distribution of invasive images – South Australian law

-It is a defence to a charge of distributing an invasive image if it was done for a purpose connected with law enforcement, for a medical, legal or scientific purpose or if it was undertaken by a licenced investigation agent in the course of obtaining evidence in connection with a claim for compensation, damages, a payment under a contract or some other benefit.
+It is a defence to a charge of distributing an invasive image if it was for a medical, legal, scientific or law enforcement purpose or if it was undertaken by a licenced investigation agent in the course of obtaining evidence in connection with a claim for compensation, damages, a payment under a contract or some other benefit [s 26C(2)].

 Threat to distribute an invasive image